 In the past, bodybuilders and athletes relied on building their traps and upper-back with shrugs, shrugs and more shrugs.
 But there is a better way to do this without even using various shrug variations.
 You also have to take into account keeping the surrounding areas of the upper-back area healthy and strong, not just the traps.
 This will allow you to keep those rotator cuffs strong for various lifts and sporting movements.
 I am sure just about everyone reading this has either had or knows someone who has torn a rotator cuff muscle from either sport or too much bench pressing.

 One of the easiest ways to improve your overall physique is to grow a pair of big, durable traps and upper-back (rhomboids, scapular area, rear deltoids).
 A huge set of traps and upper-back area demand respect from those around you.
 It’s not just about having a bigger bench. with the display of a big, powerful upper-back and trap area.

-Athletes such as football players, Olympic lifters, powerlifters, rugby players, wrestlers and even hockey players typically have a robust upper-back.
+Athletes such as football players, Olympic lifters, powerlifters, rugby players, wrestlers, and even hockey players typically have a robust upper-back.
 This is both for durability and strength.
-But you don’t have to be one of these athletes in order to build a strong upper-back.
+But you don’t have to be one of these athletes in order to build a strong upper back.
 In fact, I implement a lot of upper-back and trap training in almost all of my client’s workouts, regardless of their goals (fat loss, building muscle, general fitness, sports performance.)
-This is because with a strong, functional upper-back, it allows us to train harder with big lifts and protect the shoulders from injury.
+This is because, with a strong, functional upper-back, it allows us to train harder with big lifts and protect the shoulders from injury.

-So if you want to build a huge upper-back that will give you both a great looking physique and protect you from getting injured in the weight room and on the playing filed, ditch chest day and start pulling more weight with this routine.
+So if you want to build a huge upper-back that will give you both a great looking physique and protect you from getting injured in the weight room and on the playing field, ditch chest day and start pulling more weight with this routine.